costinm/istiod/manifests/charts/gateway-workload/README.md

-Simplified istio gateway deployment, using safer, recommended practices.

-This chart can be used as-is or as a base for your own charts.
+Simplified istio gateway deployment, to be used as-is or as a base for your own charts.

 Will only install only the Istio proxy workloads and associated Autoscale and PodDisruptionBudget.

-It is recommended to install gateways in separate namespaces, one per namespace - this chart enforces this by its naming.
-You can have multiple deployments of the gateway chart in a namespace.
+It is strongly recommended to not install gateways in istio-system - this chart allows it for very special cases where it is not possible to migrate the IP address.

+A Service and Gateway configs with the appropriate selector needs to be created by user.
 The installed deployment can be selected using "istio: NAMESPACE" label.

-A Service and Gateway configs with the appropriate selector needs to be created by user.
+This deployment uses SDS by default - no Secret or Volume mounts, and is optimized for simplicity and to be used as a base to be extended by a user's own charts.

 # Options